AureliusCaelum/mail_analyzer/docs/project_overview.md

 ## Overview
 The project provides an extensible platform for scanning emails, evaluating threats through rule-based checks and machine-learning techniques, and presenting the results in a desktop GUI.
 Configuration and logging are centralized in `config/settings.py` to control scanning limits, threat-level markers, and scoring weights used throughout the analysis pipeline.

+Core modules are grouped into subpackages for clarity:

+- `analyzer/threat/` contains threat analysis utilities such as `ThreatAnalyzer` and `TrafficLight`.
+- `analyzer/ml/` holds machine-learning helpers like `MLAnalyzer` and `LocalAIHandler`.
+- `analyzer/reporting/` bundles reporting components including `ReportGenerator`.

 ### Email Retrieval
 `EmailScanner` loads the appropriate mail client (Outlook, Gmail, or Exchange) and fetches messages while applying basic risk checks such as suspicious keywords, links, or attachments.
 It is wrapped by `EmailController`, which pairs each retrieved email with a detailed analysis.